giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 1. `(*n)` go to the address of this pointer first.
 The parenthesis basically acts as an order of operations.
 PEMDAS like that
 2. `.number` then access number and assign `1`

+Every linked list has two parts, the data section and the address section that holds the address of the next element in the list, which is called a node.

+The size of the linked list is not fixed, and data items can be added at any locations in the list.
+The disadvantage is that to get to a node, we must traverse to all the way from the first node to the node that we require.

 **Linked List**